INSURANCE - CAR INSURANCE

 3. Improve your credit score

-Believe it or not, your credit score plays a role in the amount you pay for car insurance.
-Car insurance companies use the information in your credit report, such as outstanding debt, payment history, and new applications for credit, to calculate what’s known as an insurance score.
+Your credit score could help inform what you pay for car insurance.
+In some states, car insurance companies are allowed to give lower rates to drivers with excellent credit.
+In those states, information in your credit report, such as outstanding debt, payment history, and new credit applications, may be a part of calculating what’s known as an insurance score.

 4. Bundle your insurance coverages

-Many car insurance companies reward you with savings if you hold multiple policies with them, such as auto and homeowners or auto and renters or even home insurance.
+Many car insurance companies reward you with savings if you hold multiple policies, such as auto and homeowners or auto and renters.
+For example, I was able to lower my renter's insurance bill by 30% by bundling it with my auto insurance.
 This is also true if you have more than one vehicle insured through the same company.

-If you currently have several insurance policies spread across multiple companies, consider getting auto insurance quotes from each of them and consolidating your policies with one insurer.
-Before you make the switch, read through the quotes to compare coverage and prices to ensure you are, in fact, saving money by bundling.
+If you currently have several insurance policies spread across multiple companies, consider getting auto insurance quotes from each and consolidating your policies with one insurer.
+Before you switch, read through the quotes to compare coverage and prices to ensure you are saving money by bundling.

 5. Pay in full

-Making installment payments on your auto insurance on a monthly basis might be more practical than paying in full, especially if you’re paying more than $1,000 a year on average to insure your car.
+Making monthly installment payments on your auto insurance might be more practical than paying in full, especially if you’re paying more than $1,000 a year on average to insure your car.
 But many car insurance companies offer discounts for paying in full.
-If you have enough in savings to cover the cost of a six-month or 12-month policy, paying upfront might be worth considering.
+If you have enough savings to cover the cost of a six-month or 12-month policy, paying upfront might be worth considering.

-If your current insurer allows you to make your payments using a credit card, you can save even more money by using a flat-rate, cashback credit card such as the Citi Double Cash® Card.
-With this card, you earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
-If your 12-month policy costs $1,005, you’re looking at an immediate savings of $20.
-Although that might not seem like much, you are looking to save money, aren’t you?
+If your current insurer allows you to make payments using a credit card, you can save even more money by using a flat-rate, cashback credit card such as the Citi Double Cash® Card.
+With this card, you earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.

-For this reason, if you have certain safety features such as an anti-theft device on your vehicle, there’s a good chance you can save some money.
-Many car insurance companies offer a discount if your car is secured by an anti-theft device.
-This reduces the chances your car will be stolen, which reduces the chances your insurer will have to cut you a check.
+For this reason, if you have certain safety features, such as an anti-theft device on your vehicle, there’s a good chance you can save some money.
+Many car insurance companies offer discounts if an anti-theft device secures your car.
+This reduces the chances your vehicle will be stolen, which reduces the chances your insurer will have to cut you a check.

 7. Investigate available auto insurance discounts